nothing-bots/yups/README.md

-#MOST POPULAR PARTY GAME
+# CROCODILE - MOST POPULAR PARTY GAME #
 This is the russian version of Crocodile Game Bot.

-You can test it here: https://t.me/crocodile_ukraine_bot

 To set this up yourself, you need to create a `keys.py` module with your `TOKEN` set up as an environment variable, see